 Needs for Core services were identified by the PCGC and CvDC Steering Committees, then the NHLBI determined the Core configuration with input from the External Advisory Committee.
 Cores are phased in and out based on scientific need during the course of the funding cycle.
 In cases like the biorepository, the ACC released a Request for Proposals (RFP), and proposals were reviewed by NHLBI staff members and outside experts.
 Core Facilities can be located at Research Centers or at institutions or other entities outside of the B2B, depending upon expertise, performance, and cost.

-During the second funding cycle of the B2B from August 2015 through July 2020, the complement of Core Facilities will be re-evaluated and likely will change based on the research projects proposed by successful applicants.
+During the third funding cycle of the B2B from August 2020 through July 2025, the complement of Core Facilities will be re-evaluated and likely will change based on the research projects proposed by successful applicants.

 Current Core Facilities Include: